 Shofuso Japanese House and Garden

-The property is filled with bright blossoms, and its 75-year-old weeping cherry tree is a star attraction.
-Shofuso opens for the season on March 20, 2024, and timed tickets are required for entry.
 It can get very busy as the trees begin to peak, but you can see some of the gardens from outside the wall on Horticultural Drive.

 Fairmount Park Horticulture Center

-You’ll find two parallel rows of cherry trees, including two large weeping cherry trees.
+To see the blossoms for free, head to the grounds of Fairmount Park Horticulture Center close to Shofuso.
+You’ll find two parallel tree rows, including two large weeping cherry trees.
 The gazebo and Alexander Stirling Calder’s sundial make for nice settings for photos.

 West Fairmount Park